TulipaEnergy/TulipaEnergyModel.jl/README.dev.md

     pip install --upgrade pip setuptools pre-commit
     ```

-    On Windows, you need to active the environment using the following command instead of the previous one:
+    On Windows, you need to activate the environment using the following command instead of the previous one:

     ```bash
     env/Scripts/activate